Helping teachers and students learn to engage in science authentically

 The Problem

-Despite broad consensus in educational research communities, modern science education remains:
+Despite broad consensus in educational research communities, contemporary science education remains:

 Our Solution